Jason Damm: Early career

-Damm is from Marietta, Georgia and attended Clemson University.
+Damm is from Fort Mill, South Carolina and attended Clemson University.

 Professional career

 Damm signed for the Glendale Raptors for the 2019 Major League Rugby season.
 He moved to Rugby ATL ahead of the 2020 Major League Rugby season, and has remained with the side since.

 Damm debuted for the United States in July 2022 against Chile.
-He would go on to represent the USA Falcons XV on their tour of South America in October 2022.
+He went on to represent the USA Falcons XV on their tour of South America in October 2022.